janvda/node-red-doorbell/README.md

    * choose optimization int8 or float32
    * select build => this will download your model as zip file.

-2. Goto the downloads folder where the zip file (see step 1).
+2. Goto the downloads folder where the zip file is located (see step 1).
 Unzip it and open terminal window within it.

-3. Set DOCKER_HOST variable for terminal session so that it points to docker environment by following alias
+3. Set DOCKER_HOST variable for terminal session so that it points to docker environment by using following alias

 ```
 lan_setup